Cervecería 100 Montaditos

 Cervecería 100 Montaditos is a restaurant chain in Spain specializing in sandwiches.
-The chain had over 350 retail stores in Spain.
-It has more than 90 restaurants in foreign countries: 34 in Italy, 20 in Portugal, 13 in Mexico, 5 in the United States, 3 in Guatemala, 2 in Colombia, 2 in Chile, 1 in Costa Rica, 1 in the Dominican Republic, 1 in Paraguay, 1 in Ecuador, 1 in Panama.
+The chain has over 350 retail stores in Spain.
+It has more than 90 restaurants in foreign countries: 34 in Italy, 20 in Portugal, 13 in Mexico, 5 in the United States, 3 in Guatemala, 2 in Colombia, 2 in Chile, 1 in Costa Rica, 1 in the Dominican Republic, 1 in Paraguay, 1 in Ecuador, 1 in Panama, 1 in the Netherlands.

 Origin of the name

 The term refers to an ancient Spanish culinary habit of filling one or two small slices of bread with various ingredients such as cold cuts, meat, fish, vegetables, cheeses or various types of sauces.

 100 Montaditos has thus decided to take inspiration from this tradition by giving life to a list of a hundred different proposals.

 From the historical ones with jamón serrano or tortilla de patatas, to those designed specifically for the local market, up to the sweet ones.